aleksandrajh/CI_PP2_SunshineGuessing/README.md

 12. I want user to easily understand the game
 13. I want the user to be able to challenge themselves
 14. I want my game to be fully responsive
-15. I want the user to come to a 404 page instead of having to use the browser back button if they're searching for a page which does not exist
+15. I want the user to come to a 404 error page instead of having to use the browser back button if they enter a url that does not exist

 ## Design